THE SHELL - FAQ

 What are the Box Office hours at The Shell?

-Tickets to the Inaugural Season at The Shell can be purchased through SanDiegoShell.com 24 hours a day, seven days a week.
+Tickets to the Inaugural Season at The Shell can be purchased through SanDiegoShell.com 24 hours a day, seven days a week after ticket sales open to the public.
 In person, tickets for summer can be purchased at Jacobs Music Center Ticket Office (750 B Street in Downtown San Diego).
 Once the Inaugural Season begins at The Shell, there will be a Box Office available onsite, but the operating schedule for it, outside of concert days, is still being determined.
 Check back in June for exact hours.

 Can I e-mail the Ticket Office for urgent ticketing issues?